 Effective ways for credit unions to improve member experience

 Attracting and retaining credit union members requires learning who your potential members are and what they want.
-Once you have this information, you can then provide tools to your employees so they can exceed your members’ expectations.
+Once you have this information, you can then provide tools and software to your employees so they can exceed your members’ expectations.

 Positioning staff to wow members